underlines/awesome-ml/llama.md

 [🏠Home](README.md)

-# Text-generation-webui manual installation on Windows WSL2 Ubuntu / Ubuntu Native / Windows Native
+# Text-generation-webui manual installation on Windows WSL2 / Ubuntu

 **Important:**
 - For a simple automatic install, use the one-click installers provided in the original repo.